 It is therefore important to clarify the range of benefits that CBILS can bring, particularly given that the sheer number of initiatives has created confusion in the market, with some business owners unsure which scheme would work best for their firm.
 (In this article, our Bristol-based principal Sinead Johnson deciphers the jargon and decodes the differences between CBILS, the Coronavirus Large Business Interruption Loan Scheme and the Bounce Back Loan Scheme.)

-So, if your company needs funding, consider CBILS before the scheme closes for applications on 30 September.
-These loans offer valuable support for businesses in almost all sectors, and Growth Lending provides flexible funding in the form of term debt, invoice finance and revolving credit facilities.
+So, if your company needs funding, consider CBILS before the scheme closes for applications (currently at the end of January 2021).
+These loans offer valuable support for businesses in almost all sectors, and BOOST&Co and Growth Lending provide flexible funding in the form of term debt, invoice finance and revolving credit facilities.
 Whatever you need to fund, from working capital to acquisitions, we can help to support your company not just during Covid-19, but well into the future, too.